 Accrued Sick Time Carries Over From One Year To The Next

 Here's an example, if your employee accrues 35 hours of sick time, but only uses 10 hours on sick days, there is a remaining balance of 25 sick hours.
 Employers can carry the 25 hours over into the new year, and the employee will effectively start the year with a positive bank of 25 sick hours.

 Additionally, you, the employer can choose how to calculate a “year” under the act.
-A “year” must be defined as any consecutive 12 month period, for instance, March 29, 2019, to March 28, 2020.
+A “year” must be defined as any consecutive 12 month period, for instance, from March 29, 2019, to March 28, 2020.

 Accrued Sick Time Must Be Recorded